-When working in an organization that runs several projects, templates are key.
+When working in an organization that runs several projects, Project Management Templates are key.
 They allow any project manager to quickly set up a project, fill in the required fields, and generally create a standard operating and reporting procedure for the organization2.

 Your PMS should be able to easily and intuitively create and modify templates to suite the organization, program, or project being run.
 Future project managers will surely appreciate this long-term feature.

 About the Author:

 Ben loves all things technology.
 From his early youth of command prompting into bulletin board systems (before the Internet) on his Comodore 64, to his current gig managing marketing projects for several large tech companies, he has learned the value of good project management.
 Despite his near addiction to tech and project management, he also loves to get away from it all and spend time in the mountains hiking, rock-climbing and off-roading.
 Ben and his wife Celeste live in Lehi, Utah with their two boys.
 Follow him on Google.